alexandrehorst/alexandrehorst/sistema de controle de estoque/README.md

 * Flask-Bcrypt==1.0.1; e
 * pyodbc==4.0.34

-This code was developed using PyCharm 6.4.12 e o Python version 3.9.13.
+This code was developed using Jupyter 6.4.12 e o Python version 3.9.13.
 Additionally, the code has the following dependencies:
 * Flask-Bcrypt==1.0.1; e
 * pyodbc==4.0.34